winget-run/docs/docs/introduction.md

 - Scraping manifest data (you can use the GitHub API for that instead)

 ### FBK
-will you be my wife
+Will you be my wife?

 :::warning
 Alco was involved, only a single human was harmed (mentally and emotionally) while making these docs.